-Take advantage of all the services and events offered by the school.
+Take advantage of all the services and events offered by the School.
 At Nova SBE you will benefit from rigorous teaching, focused on helping you to acquire scientific and technical knowledge, as well as developing your soft skills to ensure a complete education.

 During the program, you will face many challenges.
-Don't forget that we are here to support you in many different ways.
+Don't forget that we are here to support you in any way we can.